2013 Boston Red Sox season

 The 2013 Boston Red Sox season was the 113th season in the franchise's Major League Baseball history.
 Under new manager John Farrell, the Red Sox finished first in the American League East with a record of 97 wins and 65 losses.
 In the postseason, the Red Sox first defeated the AL wild card Tampa Bay Rays in the ALDS.
 In the ALCS, the Red Sox defeated the American League Central champion Detroit Tigers in six games.
 Advancing to the World Series, the Red Sox defeated the National League champion St. Louis Cardinals in six games, to capture the franchise's eighth championship overall and third in ten years.
 The Red Sox became the second team to win the World Series the season after finishing last in their division; the first had been the 1991 Minnesota Twins.

+The Red Sox led the major leagues in runs scored (853), extra-base hits (570), on-base percentage (.349), slugging percentage (.446) and OPS (.795).